When I first visited Bled in 2014, it was on a quickie day trip from Slovenia’s capital city, Ljubljana.

 Despite being a town that draws plenty of visitors (which usually means offerings of shitty tourist food), Bled has a bunch of really great restaurants.
 We tried some amazing Slovenian dumplings at Spica, and we also splashed out on a fancy meal at Penzion Berc where I had a delicious truffle buckwheat gnocchi along with some Slovenian wines.

-One thing to know about Slovenia is that it is mighty close to Italy, so the food is heavily influenced by its western neighbour.
+One thing to know about Slovenia is that it is mighty close to Italy, so the food in Bled and Ljubljana is heavily influenced by their western neighbour.
 In my opinion, Slovenia has some of the best pizza in the world!
 Head to Pizzeria Rustika to grab a slice, which has a cosy atmosphere and a great menu with a bunch of vegetarian options.
 We enjoyed this place so much that we ate there three times!

 If you’re interested in trying some traditional Slovenian food and local wine while in Bled, it might be worth taking a Bled food tour.